New HVAC Technology Emerges: VRF/VRV Systems

 Benefits for Engineers and Facility Managers

-The benefits of VRF/VRV systems include energy efficiency, design flexibility for architects and engineers, quiet operation, and the ability for individual users to control temperature in their own areas.
+The benefits of VRF/VRV systems include energy efficiency, design flexibility for architects and engineers, quiet operation, and the ability for individual users to control the temperature in their own areas.
 Another appealing feature is a centralized monitoring application that gives users control over the entire system from a single location or via the internet.
-While the technology is sophisticated, the systems
+While the technology is sophisticated, the systems are not complicated.

 Furthermore, because ductwork is only required for the ventilation system, it can be smaller than the ducting in standard ducted systems, thereby reducing building height and costs.
 In fact, a VRF/VRV system minimizes or often eliminates ductwork completely and associated duct leakage losses.

 VRF/VRV systems are also particularly suitable for retrofitting historical buildings without disturbing the structure, or for older buildings with no air conditioning—if operable windows are present and meet code requirements for ventilation.
 As the condensing units are normally placed outdoors, a machine room is not necessary.

 When compared to the single-split system, a VRF/VRV system reduces installation costs by about 30%.
 A VRF/VRV system also provides a reduction in copper tubing and wiring costs.
 Additionally, energy sub-metering with VRF/VRV systems is relatively simple and inexpensive; this is a very important feature in multi-tenant buildings if energy costs are charged explicitly to each tenant.
 VRF/VRV provides an alternative

 and realistic choice to traditional central systems.
 It captures many of the features of chilled water systems, while incorporating the simplicity of direct exchange (DX) systems.

 Where Are They Popular?